octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

-**Impact.** Whoever can write the YAML config (or the SQLite store_collections table — both are inside `~/.cache/qmd/index.sqlite`) gets code execution as the qmd-running user the next time `qmd update` is invoked.
+**Impact.** Whoever can write the YAML config (or the SQLite store_collections table — both are inside `~/.cache/qmd/index.sqlite`) gets code execution as the QMD-running user the next time `qmd update` is invoked.
 There is no allow-list, no escape-checking, no sandboxing.
 On a user's own machine this is the user's own data, but: